Code-Institute-Submissions/Pokematch/testing.md

 ### Sound/Mute icon disappeared from mobile view

 - Fixed by changing the column bootstrap details as smaller sizes had been set to none.
 It now just stops at col across all platforms.

-### Ball doesn't always match Sound

-- Added a matchingSound and ballclose on pause to prevent overlapping.

 ### By repeatedly clicking the same two pokemon that match, you can win without opening any other pokeballs.